Sutthikant/git-demo/README.md

 git-demo

 This line from remote repository.

-\nThis line is from local repository
+This line is from local repository